This page is based on a contribution from Zoran Obradovic.

-If the king called by the declarer happens to be in the talon, then the declarer can win the remainder of the talon (the part not taken) by taking the part of the talon that contains the called king, and winning a trick with the king.
+If the king called by the declarer happens to be in the talon, then the declarer can win the remainder of the talon (the part not taken) by picking up the part of the talon that contains the called king and winning a trick with that king.
 When the called king is played, the remainder of the talon is tossed face up on top of it, so that it is collected by the winner of the trick.

 - Colour valat (barvni valat)

 - If the contract is solo three, solo two or solo one, the delarer can, after exchanging cards with the talon, increase the contract to colour valat.
 This is the normal way in which colour valat arises - colour valat with the talon cannot be bid directly.
 "Colour valat without" is normally bid only when a player wanted to play colour valat (and is strong enough to do it without help from the talon), but another player has outbid the solo games.
 Colour valat scores 125 points there is no score for the difference, nor for other bonuses.
 Note that if a player wants to play a valat with trumps (which is more valuable than colour valat), he play a normal contract can announce it during the round of announcements (or make it unannounced).